News

 A specialized model on the existing prompt

 The Inference.net team trained a 9B model on Olive's production data and kept Olive's existing brand-voice prompt unchanged.
-Prompt hashes confirm that the large majority of traffic runs on exactly the same system prompt Sonnet used, which made the before-and-after comparison clean rather than approximate.
+The system prompt was kept the same across the model switch which made the before-and-after comparison with the model evaluations clean rather than approximate.

 They did not ask us to rewrite anything or change how we work.
-We pointed our traffic at the new model and the verdicts read the same as before, just faster. — [Name, Title], Olive
+We pointed our traffic at the new model and the verdicts read the same as before, just faster. — Gino Rey, Head of Engineering, Olive

 Built for streaming

-More than 99% of Olive's requests stream their response, so the user sees the verdict build character by character.
-The custom model was tuned for exactly this pattern, which is where most of the perceived-speed improvement comes from.
+All of Olive's requests stream their response, so the user sees the verdict build character by character.
+The custom model was tuned for exactly this pattern, which is where a lot of the perceived-speed improvement comes from.
 The first words show up almost immediately, and the rest follows fast enough to read in one motion.

 Results

-After the cutover, every latency measure improved, and the gains were largest where they matter most for a live experience.
+After the switch to the new model, every latency measure improved, and the gains were largest where they matter most for a live user experience.

 End-to-end latency